htoooth/mississippi2/readme.md

 # mississippi2

-This module inspired from [mississippi](https://github.com/maxogden/mississippi).
+This module is inspired from [mississippi](https://github.com/maxogden/mississippi).

 ## usage